 The Bureau of Learner Support Services – Youth Formation Division (BLSS-YFD) shall serve as the overall secretariat for this particular endeavor.

 In view of the risks posed by the ongoing pandemic, these guidelines shall abide by existing health protocols and standards prescribed by the Inter-Agency Task Force for the Management on Emerging Infectious Diseases (IATF), Department of Health (DOH), and other health and safety regulations implemented by the Higher Education Institution’s (HEI) respective local government units.

 In the event that face-to-face contact would be permitted by relevant authorities, minimum public health standards as stipulated in DOH Administrative Order No. 2020-0015 shall be strictly observed.

-Moreover, in order to promote the well-being of students and guarantee quality of their learning and exposure, and to ensure their safety while undergoing internship, TEIs and Cooperating Schools are advised to adhere to the requirements on Student Internship Program in the Philippines per CHED Memorandum Order (CMO) No. 104, series of 2017 and the Guidelines on the Required Health Standards in Basic Education Offices and School per De Order No. 014, series of 2020.
+Moreover, in order to promote the well-being of students and guarantee the quality of their learning and exposure, and ensure their safety while undergoing internship, TEIs and Cooperating Schools are advised to adhere to the requirements on Student Internship Program in the Philippines per CHED Memorandum Order (CMO) No. 104, series of 2017 and the Guidelines on the Required Health Standards in Basic Education Offices and School per De Order No. 014, series of 2020.